functorz-tech/momen_doc/data/api.md

 ---
+description: >-
   Utilize Momen's API feature to effortlessly connect external data sources and applications.
 This article provides a detailed explanation of the API configuration process, including selecting the operation type, setting the request format (automatic parsing recommended), and how to use the API as a data source in components like lists and pages, or for data modification in actions.
 The example of retrieving data from Mingdao Cloud is used for illustration.
 ---

 # API